Note: The Pinch of Yum video gear is also covered in our Food Video Course. To view the course, you can sign up for Food Blogger Pro here.

-There are several editing softwares on the market, and at Pinch of Yum, we use Final Cut Pro X to edit our food videos.
+There are several editing software programs on the market, and at Pinch of Yum, we use Final Cut Pro X to edit our food videos.

 No matter what software you use, here is the general workflow for editing together a cooking video.